Sports Direct: Operations

 Sports Direct continues to use its Sports World branding in some markets.
-As of 2024, there were approximately 170 Sports World stores operating within the European Union, primarily focusing on sporting goods and apparel.
+As of 2024, there were approximately 170 Sports Direct stores operating within the European Union, primarily focusing on sporting goods and apparel.
 In Asia, Sports Direct expanded its operations into Malaysia, where it operates several stores under the SportsDirect and Sports World brands.
 Sports Direct entered the Indonesian market in 2024 in partnership with Mitra Adiperkasa; most outlets are located inside Sogo department stores that are operated by Mitra Adiperkasa.

 In 2021, Sports Direct collaborated with the design agency Venturethree to develop a new brand strategy and identity.
 The rebrand introduced a new logo featuring an equal sign, symbolising equality and inclusivity, and emphasised accessibility in sports.
 As part of this strategy, the company refurbished several flagship stores.
 Its Oxford Street flagship store in London underwent a £10 million revamp, incorporating digital technologies such as interactive displays.